Office of Operations Freight Management and Operations

 • Delay is calculated for each 15-minute time period as the difference between actual travel time and reference travel time.
 Reference travel time is based on 85th percentile speed during off-peak and overnight time periods.

-• The total number of truck hours of delay is then divided by the segment length to get total truck hours of delay per mile, allowing for the comparison of all roadway sections across the National Highway System.
+• The total number of truck hours of delay is then divided by the segment length to get total truck hours of delay per mile, allowing for the comparison of all roadway sections across the National Highway System (NHS).

-This analysis has been conducted for 2017 through 2021 to compare trends in congestion and delay.
+The above analysis has been conducted for 2017 through 2021 to compare trends in congestion and delay.
 The use of delay per mile for assessing bottlenecks is a consistent measure that allows for comparing performance over the entire Interstate system from year to year and across all States.
-Annual truck hours of delay are quantified along corridors, as opposed to individual points, to consider the full delay that a truck would experience driving along a congested corridor.
+Annual Truck Hours of Delay are quantified along corridors, as opposed to individual points, to consider the full delay that a truck would experience driving along a congested corridor.

-The segment data for annual truck hours of delay were used as a starting point and validated against other data sources.
+The segment data for Annual Truck Hours of Delay was used as a starting point and was validated against other data sources.
 The top bottleneck locations were compared with the bottlenecks identified by States in their State Freight Plan and 2018 and 2020 Transportation Performance Management Performance Reports.
-Finally, the FHWA Office of Operations’ Office of Freight Management and Operations coordinated the locations with the FHWA Division Offices and State Departments of Transportation (DOTs) for review and comment.
+Finally, the FHWA Office of Operations’ Office of Freight Management and Operations coordinated the locations with the FHWA Division Offices and State departments of transportation (DOTs) for review and comment.

 • Most congested bottleneck segment: Annual truck hours of delay per mile is determined at the most congested segment of the corridor.
 Delay will be lower along other segments of the corridor.
-Information is provided for AADTT, annual truck hours of delay, planning time index (PTI), buffer index (BI), travel time index (TTI), travel reliability index (TRI), and metric tons (MT) of CO2 emissions per mile from trucks for the most congested segment of the corridor.
+Information is provided for AADTT, Annual Truck Hours of Delay, Planning Time Index (PTI), Buffer Index (BI), Travel Time Index (TTI), and Travel Reliability Index (TRI) is provided for the most congested segment of the corridor.

-• Full congested corridor: Limits of congested corridor, corridor length, and total corridor congestion cost are calculated for the full extent of delay along the congested corridor, which may include multiple bottleneck segments.
+• Full congested corridor: Limits of Congested Corridor, Corridor Length, and Total Corridor Congestion Cost is calculated for the full extent of delay along the congested corridor, which may include multiple bottleneck segments.

 Table 1.
 National List of Major Freight Highway Bottlenecks and Congested Corridors